a-sit-plus/wallet-issuing-backend/README.md

 ### Device Binding

-The call to `/binding/start` requires authentication with a Nonce extracted from a QR Code displayed by ECO, to be sent in the header `X-Auth-ExtNonce`.
+The call to `/binding/start` requires authentication with a Nonce extracted from a QR Code displayed by ECO (or this service, in the EIDAS deployment), to be sent in the header `X-Auth-ExtNonce`.
 The second call, to `/binding/create` needs to include the session identifier to be sent in the header `X-Auth-Token` (which in turn has been set by the service in the first response).

 `POST /binding/start` initiates the device binding process in the App.
 User needs to scan a QR Code with a nonce first to be authorized to access this endpoint.